jfecher/ante-website/content/docs/language.md

 print pet_name  //=> Cinder
 ```

-Here's another example showing a function that can mutate the passed in parameter using a mutable reference (`!`):
+Here's another example showing a function that can mutate the passed in parameter using a
+temporary mutable reference (`mut`):

 ```ante
 count_evens array counter =